The days of deworming every other month are over. Or, at least, they should be.

 Today’s body of evidence points to the importance of doing annual or spring/fall fecal egg counts to pinpoint the specific horse, the specific parasites, and direct treatment.
 It’s been called “Targeted Deworming.”

 “The object of targeted worming is to cut way back on the amount of worm medicine being used and so lessen the ability of the parasites to develop immunity to it.
-It’s similar to human medicine where your doctor doesn’t want to give you antibiotics for every little infection,” writes Dr. Dave Jefferson of Maine Equine Associates.
+It’s similar to human medicine where your doctor doesn’t want to give you antibiotics for every little infection,” writes renowned Maine vet Dr. Dave Jefferson.

 Think about it: We wouldn’t give our kids amoxicillin every January just cuz.
 It would be absurd and harmful.
 That kind of pointless medication would eventually render amoxicillin useless because over time, the bacteria would morph into new amoxicillin-resistent bacteria.